VGraupera/1on1-questions/README.md

 * How would you describe the personality of the team?
 What sort of person would be a good fit here?
 What sort of person would add something we're currently missing?
 * How would you rate our communication as a team?
 * How would you say we're doing at working together as team?
 What makes you say that?
-* If we could improve in any way as a company, how would we do it?
 * If we could improve in any way, how would we do it?
 * If you were CEO, what’s the first thing you’d change?
 * Is any part of your project unclear or confusing?